 - Electronic copies of articles and book chapters may arrive in as little as 1 - 4 days

-- Book loans from Canadian libraries usually arrive in 5 - 10 days
+- Book loans from Canadian libraries arrive in 3 - 10 days

 - Items from international locations, including the U.S., may take considerably longer due to customs procedures at border crossings.